TechnicJelle/CMGT_GraduationReport/report.typ

 = Glossary
 // Explanation of some (technical) terms, for people who don't know them yet.
 // These aren't explained in-text, to not disrupt the flow of the text for people who do actually understand the terms.
+- *Acceleration Device*: a device that is specialized in a specific (type of) operation, to make that type of work faster than a general purpose device would be able to do.
+- *GPU*: Graphics Processing Unit.
+An Acceleration Device that specializes in graphics calculations, but can also be used for more general purpose computing.
+- *API*: Application Programming Interface.
+The "rules"/"contract" that a certain programming system offers.
+- *OpenGL*: absolutely ancient GPU API.
+- *Vulkan*: newer API than OpenGL, made to be similarly cross-platform as OpenGL, but much more low-level, to allow more control to the users.
+Technically not a GPU API, but an Acceleration Device API.
 - *paradigm*: style / way of doing things

 #pagebreak()